Ixcatl/fables_novasophonia/docs/core/basics.rst

 .. admonition:: Example...
    :class: note

    An enemy makes an attack, taking a swing at a player with their sword.
-They roll their check with Brawn as usual, coming up with an appropriate number of dice for their attack.
+They roll their check with Might as usual, coming up with an appropriate number of dice for their attack.
 The player character in question chooses to dodge out of the way, an opposed action using Grace.
 If their dodge roll removes all of the attack's successes, the attack is nullified and the character risks no damage.

 .. admonition:: Another example...
    :class: note

    A player character is interrogating someone for information, wherein the GM has the NPC make an unannounced roll to lie.
-The player would grow suspicious and - of their own volition - make a Savvy check, using their character's "Kenning" skill with the GM's permission.
+The player would grow suspicious and - of their own volition - make a Insight check, using their character's "Kenning" skill with the GM's permission.
 If the same or more successes were rolled than the liar rolled to deceive, the deception is revealed to the player and their character.